 The importance of support from family members and loved ones to people in hospital cannot be overstated, bringing comfort to both the person in hospital and the people whom they consider to be their family or carers.
-For example, people with dementia may have limited understanding of events, including the COVID-19 pandemic.
-They may experience distress and confusion – which can be eased by the presence of familiar faces of family and friends who visit.
+For example, people with dementia may have limited understanding of events may experience distress and confusion – which can be eased by the presence of familiar faces of family and friends who visit.

 The term family is interpreted in its broadest possible sense, recognising that the person an individual might want to support them in hospital could be a friend, carer or neighbour, and may not always be a relative.
 We recognise that the support provided from such people is vital to the wellbeing and recovery of a person in hospital.
 Wherever the term “family” is used throughout this guidance the same broad interpretation is intended, also recognising that family and friends are not “visitors” in a person’s life, even in hospital.